Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 Best Time of Day to See Butterflies Active

 Butterflies are active when the sun is shining and the temperature is above 55°F (13°C).
-On cold mornings they cluster motionless; on warm afternoons they swarm in the millions.
-Plan to arrive at the sanctuary's clusters between 11 am and 2 pm for peak activity.
+Cold mornings, they cluster motionless.
+Warm afternoons, they swarm in the millions.
+Plan to arrive at the cluster site between 11 am and 2 pm.

 Best Time of Season

 Mid-January through mid-February is the absolute peak.
-The butterflies are most concentrated, the weather is most reliable, and the sanctuary is in full activity mode.
+Most concentrated, weather most reliable, sanctuary in full activity.
 Early November and late February are quieter but still magical.
-December weeks around Christmas are crowded with Mexican families on holiday - best avoided unless you book very early.
+December weeks around Christmas are crowded with Mexican families on holiday.
+Best avoided unless you book very early.

 What to Pack for the Sanctuary

-The mountain weather is cold in the morning, warm at midday, cold again in late afternoon.
+Mountain weather: cold morning, warm midday, cold late afternoon.
 Layers are everything.

-- Columbia Womens Benton Springs fleece - the perfect mid-layer for the temperature swing
+- Columbia Womens Benton Springs fleece as the perfect mid-layer for the temperature swing

-- Columbia kids rain jacket as wind/rain layer over the fleece
+- Columbia kids rain jacket as wind and rain layer over the fleece

 - A travel pashmina scarf for the cool morning drive and warm afternoon descent

-- Reef-safe SPF 50 sunscreen - altitude sun is intense even when cool
+- Reef-safe SPF 50 sunscreen.
+Altitude sun is intense even when the air is cool.

 - UPF kids sun hats with chin strap for the open ridges

-- Compact 10x25 binoculars for spotting clusters higher in trees and identifying individual roosts
+- Compact 10x25 binoculars for spotting clusters higher in the trees

-- TOY Life bug catcher kit with butterfly net - leave the net at home (catching is illegal at the sanctuaries) but bring the magnifying glass for kids to inspect a fallen wing or study a single butterfly that lands on the trail
+- TOY Life bug catcher kit with butterfly net.
+Leave the net at home (catching is illegal at the sanctuaries) but the magnifying glass is great for inspecting a fallen wing on the trail.

 - Lonely Planet Pocket Mexico City for offline reference